-Recent accomplishments include: instituting a defined corporate governance structure to manage carbon emissions; reducing emissions from landfill and manufacturing waste reduction; recycle-ready product development; research and development initiatives focused on thinner flexible packaging (source reduction); a new generation of high-barrier sustainable films (ReForm/ ReLam/ReLid/RePouch) which are starting to gain notable interest and engagement with customers.
+Recent accomplishments include: instituting a defined corporate governance structure to manage carbon emissions; reducing emissions from landfill and manufacturing waste reduction; recycle-ready product development; research and development initiatives focused on thinner flexible packaging (source reduction); a new generation of high-barrier sustainable films (ReForm/ReLam/ReLid/RePouch) which are starting to gain notable interest and engagement with customers.
 The Company's stated goal is to achieve a CDP score of A by 2025.

 Winpak is an active member of the Sustainable Packaging Coalition (SPC) and participates in SPC's Multi-Material Flexible Recovery Committee.
 The Company aims to advance recycling of multi-layer flexible packaging materials by supporting the work on the collection and recycling of post-consumer waste.
-In addition, Winpak is a founding member of the Polypropylene Recyling Coalition, which was launched in mid-2020.
+In addition, Winpak is a founding member of the Polypropylene Recycling Coalition, which was launched in mid-2020.
 First obtained in 2022, the Company continues to qualify for International Sustainability and Carbon Certification (ISCC) PLUS approval at its MAP manufacturing facility in Winnipeg, MB and the two rigid plastic packaging manufacturing facilities in Illinois with plans to expand certification to additional sites.
+In 2024, the specialty films manufacturing facility in Senoia, GA became the Company's fourth production facility to receive ISCC PLUS certification.
 The ISCC PLUS certificate indicates that sustainable materials are handled by these sites.

 Minimizing material use is one of the most direct opportunities Winpak utilizes to make a positive impact on the environment.
 After assessing performance targets with customers, the Company carefully screens many different material combinations and conducts structure analysis.
 The thinnest and/or lightest constructions that meet or exceed performance requirements are selected.
 One of the largest contributors to Winpak's carbon emissions is the use of raw materials such as resins.
 Opportunities are being explored to use renewable materials, cellulose, starch and alternate protein-based materials as a feedstock to replace the traditional resins.
 In addition, the Company continues to explore and evaluate bio-based plastics.

 When possible, scrap plastic is recycled internally by reintroducing it back into production, which decreases waste and reduces the use of virgin resins.

 Winpak realizes the importance of producing products that can be reused or recycled.
 Reuse and recyclability are key elements of a Circular Economy approach.
 In 2022, Winpak entered into an agreement with a business partner to purchase Ultra-Pure Recycled (UPR) Polypropylene (PP) that enables Winpak to provide customers with circular solutions containing post-consumer recycled polypropylene.
-Further, these innovations will help customers and the Company reduce impact on the climate as UPR PP reduces greenhouse gas emissions by 35 percent versus virgin fossil-fuel derived PP. Beyond incorporating recycled content, Winpak focuses its efforts on producing packaging that is recyclable.
+Further, these innovations will help customers and the Company reduce impact on the climate as UPR PP reduces greenhouse gas emissions by 35 percent versus virgin fossil-fuel derived PP. In 2024, the Company entered into a long-term agreement with an additional business partner to procure post-consumer recycled polyethylene.

+Beyond incorporating recycled content, Winpak focuses its efforts on producing packaging that is recyclable.
 Currently, approximately half of the rigid packaging volume is recyclable or recycle-ready, and this rate is expected to increase in the near future.
 Flexible packaging options that are recycle-ready have been commercialized (ReForm/ReLam/ReLid/RePouch) while others are being developed with the ultimate goal of providing a new generation of flexible packaging.